How was your experience with Emre Seli at Yale University?

 Describe the protocols Emre Seli used in your cycles at Yale University and their degree of success.

-Describe your experience with your nurse at Yale University.
+Describe your experience with the nursing staff at Yale University.

 Describe your experience with Yale University.

 Strengths: morning monitoring visits are fast and efficient.
 Do not expect this to be a time when you'll ask a lot of questions or consult with anybody - they are trying to get everyone in and out in time for work!
 Show up by 6:30-6:45 am if you want to be toward the front of the line if you need to get out quickly.